Geostartico/Trusted-list-browser/documentation/requirements/use_cases.md

 NOTE: from here on the actors are always assumed to be the user

-## USE CASE 1: selection of sorting
+## USE CASE 1: visualising the list of Countries or types of services

 - pre-condition: a user opens the program or returns to the initial page

-- postcondition: the program sorts the services based on the selected way and shows the list
+- postcondition: the program shows the selected list

 - actions:
   - the user visualizes the list of possible sorting algorithms (currently by country or by type)
   - the user selects only one of the possible sortings

-## USE CASE 2: selection of items(generalized for providers, countries and types)
+## USE CASE 2: filtering services by items(generalized for providers, countries, types, state)

 - precondition: the user is given a list of items

-- postcondition: the user is given a filtered list of sub-items or a list of services if the previous was a list of providers
+- postcondition: the user is given a filtered list of sub-items

 - actions: